omec-project/c3po/sgxcdr/README.md

 b.
 Only one instance of KMS is supported, however multiple KMS instances (with a cluster configuration) required for high availability
+c.
+CDR records sent to SGX Dealer-in is buffered in SGX Dealer-in if ZMQ Router-in is not available or does not accept any more messages.
+   Adjust ZMQ_SNDHWM value in SGX Dealer-in to control this behavior of buffering.
+d.
+The signatures play a very important role in establishing secure connection between KMS and dealers.
+Any change in these signatures after connection establishment between KMS and dealers will prevent access to previously protected data.